This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Throat pain when you swallow

-- New symptoms like a bad headache, stiff neck, chest pain, or vomiting
+- You have new symptoms like a bad headache, stiff neck, chest pain, or vomiting.

-You will need antibiotic medicine to treat your strep throat.
-Take your antibiotics until they are gone, even if you feel better.
-Do this unless your caregiver says it is okay to stop your antibiotics.
+may include antibiotic medicine to treat your strep throat.
+You should feel better within 2 to 3 days after you start antibiotics.
 You may return to work or school 24 hours after you start antibiotics.